cwfletcher/oisa/README.md

 ### VIM/bash isn't a development environment!
 How do I setup an IntelliJ IDE? ###

-Boom-template/rocket-chip/boom comes with a quite a project hierarchy that may be hard to keep track of in its entirity.
+Boom-template/rocket-chip/boom comes with a quite a project hierarchy that may be hard to keep track of in its entirety.
 Here's some steps to get started with IntelliJ.
 This section is a work-in-progress, so please share your own tips and hints on the mailing list.